Garstang and Knot-End Railway: Operation

 The train service consisted of nine trains each way between Garstang Junction and Garstang Town, with two (three on market days) proceeding to and from Pilling.
 After 1875 this was altered to three each way throughout.
 In the early years, the trains would pick up and set down passengers anywhere on the route; moreover wagons would be left at a convenient place on the line for unloading, detached from the outward train.
 They would then be "collected" on the train's return journey, and propelled back to Garstang.
-"It was not uncommon to see a many as five wagons placed at the front of the train in this way."
+"It was not uncommon to see as many as five wagons placed at the front of the train in this way."

 Trains were mixed (passengers and goods); passengers could board at any point along the line by request.
 There was no reserve rolling stock, and when Hebe needed repairs in March 1872, the line was closed for two days.
 The company fell behind with the rental payments for Hebe, and the locomotive was seized by the owners.
 It was possible to run occasional goods trains afterwards using horse traction, but the passenger service was suspended on 11 March 1872, and goods trains ceased running two weeks later.

 A fresh locomotive, an 0-4-0T named Union, was purchased by the debenture holders in 1875 and a goods service was resumed on 23 February 1875; passenger services followed on 17 May 1875.
 A replacement engine, Farmer's Friend, was acquired in December of that year.
 It became known locally as the Pilling Pig on account of the squeal made by its whistle.
 Subsequently, this name was given to all engines and was often used to refer to the railway itself.
 The company later acquired another engine, an 0-6-0 saddle tank name Farmer's Friend, which started work the following year.